Hardness of RNA Folding Problem with Four Symbols: From Cliques to RNA Folding

-Lemma~\ref{lem-7} ensures that there is an optimal RNA folding having Property 1:
+Lemma~\ref{lem-7} shows that there is an optimal RNA folding $A$ of $S_G$ satisfying (P1).

-\begin{lemma} There is an optimal RNA folding $A$ of $S_G$ having Property 1. \end{lemma} \begin{proof} Let's choose any RNA folding $A$ of $S_G$ with $|A| = \text{RNA}(S_G)$.
-In view of Lemma~\ref{lem-6}, we can assume that for each ${0'}^{\ell_3}$ in $S_G$, either all its letters are matched to some $0$ in the same $0^{\ell_4}$ or none of its letters is matched to any $0$ in any $0^{\ell_4}$.
-Let $z$ denote the number of ${0'}^{\ell_3}$ such that none of its letters are matched to any $0$ in any $0^{\ell_4}$.
+\begin{lemma} There is an optimal RNA folding of $S_G$ satisfying (P1). \end{lemma} \begin{proof} Choose any RNA folding $A$ of $S_G$ with $|A| = \RNA(S_G)$.
+In view of Lemma~\ref{lem-6}, we assume that for each substring ${0'}^{\ell_3}$ in $S_G$, either (i) all its letters are matched to letters in the same $0^{\ell_4}$, or (ii) none of its letters is matched to any letters in any $0^{\ell_4}$.
+Let $z$ be the number of ${0'}^{\ell_3}$ such that none of its letters is matched to any letters in any $0^{\ell_4}$.